AlexLike/FlexStudio/README.md

 (HX) There will be no effect of interface variant (V1) on the Raw TLX score (X) awarded by the users.

-(HR) There will be no effect of interface variant (V1) on the restric- tivity (R) perceived by the user.
+(HR) There will be no effect of interface variant (V1) on the restrictivity (R) perceived by the user.

-(HC) There will be no effect of interface variant (V1) on the com- plexity (C) perceived by the user.
+(HC) There will be no effect of interface variant (V1) on the complexity (C) perceived by the user.

 ---